Episode Seven: The One Where Dweeze Regrets Saying Nice Things About Some Of These People

 And the daters are in some tragically annoying downward spiral.
 She yells and yells at him about not freaking out.
 Of course that creates such a calming atmosphere.
 He says -- again, I'm not making this up -- "He's just toying with us right now" while freaking out.
 He is sweating like a stuck pig.
 Why yes Dave.
 You've caught on to those wiley Asian taxi drivers.
 The get a victim in the taxi and, like a cat with a mouse, just toy away.
 It is all retaliation for the war that happened before the taxi driver was born.

-I can't tell you how grateful I am for
+I can't tell you how grateful I am for commercials brought to you by Excedrin.

-• Excedrin is available someplace
+Excedrin is available someplace

-• Cheerios are fruity.
+Cheerios arefruity.
 They look like Froot Loops.

-• There is all this traffic in New York City colored in a golden-tinged semi- daguerreotype kind of picture.
+There is all this traffic in New York City colored in a golden-tinged semi- daguerreotype kind of picture.
 It is really quite attractive, although I think it is supposed to be a bit scary.
 Then the cars start floating and my head explodes.
 I force myself for the sake of all of you to study it.
 This takes a while because the floating car makes my neck snap my head in a direction not facing the television.
 After some experiments with mirrors (or, as that other wretched commercial says, murrrs) I find that GM now has a 100,000 mile warranty.
 Big whoop.

-• Gold and black are clearly the colors of the evening.
+Gold and black are clearly the colors of the evening.
 Golden and black colored things for Sprint and it's powerful network.

-• A gold bouncing happy face and taped on numbers for Wal-Mart because they don't want you to think about what those low prices are actually costing you.
+A gold bouncing happy face and taped on numbers for Wal-Mart because they don't want you to think about what those low prices are actually costing you.

-• Things blowing up for The Unit.
+Things blowing up for The Unit.

-• CBS telling you how intensely they care about you by using autistic children.
+CBS telling you how intensely they care about you by using autistic children.

-The daters bail out of their taxi, find another and drag him back to hear the announcement.
+Back To The Fray The daters bail out of their taxi, find another and drag him back to hear the announcement.
 Whereupon he utters the single most ridiculous sentence I have ever heard on the Race, and I’ve heard many.

 “I’m done talking with foreigners.”